 Deadline: January 15th, 2017

 Procedure: We will be using a blind judging process for the sake of integrity.
 Please attach manuscript as a .doc or .pdf file without identifying factors (name, address, etc.) and include a brief bio in the body of the email.
 Use the link below to pay the entry fee.
 Note: manuscript will not be considered without payment.

-Past Winners of The Morning Star Award in Creative Writing
+Past Winners of the Morning Star Flash Fiction Contest

 Homepage | About NALS | Proposals | Registration | Program | Hotel & Travel | Awards | NALS Archive | Contact Us